 Mark G. Yudof served as the 19th president of the University of California from March 2008 through September 2013.
-He is now president emeritus and professor of law emeritus at the UC-Berkeley School of Law.
+He is president emeritus and professor of law emeritus at the UC-Berkeley School of Law.
 Yudof serves on the governing boards of the Israel Institute, the University of Haifa, and Hebrew University.
-He is the chair of the advisory board of the Academic Engagement Network.
+He is the chairman of the advisory board for the Academic Engagement Network.

 In 1993, he and his wife, Judy, a past international president of the United Synagogue of Conservative Judaism, were co-recipients of the Jewish National Fund Tree of Life Award.
 In 2016 he was presented with the Maimonides Award from Hillel International.

 Yudof holds bachelor’s degrees in political science and law from the University of Pennsylvania.
 He was awarded the Alumni Award of Merit and the James Wilson Award by the University of Pennsylvania Law School for his years of service and contributions to the legal community.